abbaslab-va/AbbasCentral/README.md

 * timestamps - a 1xE vector of timestamps from the desired event

 **INPUT:**
-* event -  an event character vector from the bpod SessionData

 ***optional name/value pairs:***
+* 'event' -  an event character vector from the bpod SessionData
 * 'offset' - a number that defines the offset from the alignment you wish to center around.
 * 'outcome' - an outcome character array found in config.ini
 * 'trialType' - a trial type found in config.ini